chubbymaggie/fast/README.md

 But, can we think differently?

-Instead of [parsing code structures](doc/architecture.md), why cannot we load them before any further analysis?
+Instead of [parsing code structures](doc/architecture.md), why cannot we load them into memory as an efficient binary structure before any further analysis?

-This project adopts flatbuffers, a one diemnsional array to represent the ASTs as a binary file, and demonstates the improved efficiency and wide applicability to software development.
+This project adopts flatbuffers, a 1D array to represent the ASTs as a binary file, and demonstates the improved efficiency and wide applicability to software development.